Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 ![Executing shell.php](https://kyuu-ji.github.io/htb-write-up/enterprise/enterprise_web-3.png)

 After executing it the listener on my IP and port 9005 starts a reverse shell as _www-data_.
-When checking the IP address with `ip a` it shows many interfaces but also 10.10.10.61 which is the target box.
+When checking the IP address with `ip a` it shows different interfaces and also 10.10.10.61 which is the target box.

 ## Privilege Escalation